 - Rotation-based teaching in ADHD, substance abuse, eating disorders, trauma-informed care, gender dysphoria, developmental delay, school-based health

-- Academic half day on diagnosis and treatment of common mental health conditions
+- Training on diagnosis and treatment of common mental health conditions

 - Collaboration between the Department of Pediatrics and the Department of Psychiatry to provide clinical support and teaching